Fz3r0/Fz3r0/README.md

 _The world is a messy place, at least you now have a way of choosing a path... right?..._
 _There is no path...

+_The Strength Of The Human Heart.
+The Difference Between Us And Machines_
 ---

 > ![hecho en mex3 (1)mini](https://user-images.githubusercontent.com/94720207/163919294-2754caa3-c98c-4df3-b782-00703e4d3343.png)